AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 + _*Circle*_ The environment of this scenario is empty.
 Robots are placed along the perimeter of a circle centered at the origin with radius $r$.
 Every robot is tasked with reaching the opposite side of the circle.

-// + _*Circle:*_ This environment is sparsely populated with six small obstacles; two triangles, three squares and one rectangle.
-The obstacles are placed in the middle of the environment.
-Robots are placed along the perimeter of a circle centered at $(0, 0)$ with a radius of $r=50m$.
-Every robot is tasked with reaching the opposite side of the circle.

 + _*Environment Obstacles:*_ This scenario is similar to the Circle scenario, but with obstacles near the center of the circle. // Again robots are placed in a circle, centered at $(0, 0)$ with $r=50m$, and are tasked with reaching the opposite side of the circle.

-+ _*Varying Network Connectivity:*_ Identical environment to the Circle scenario, but with the radius of the robots communication range varied.
++ _*Varying Network Connectivity:*_ Identical environment to the Environment Obstacles scenario, but with larger spawning radius.
+The radius of the robots communication range varied.

 + _*Junction:*_ This environment is much more constrained, only with two roads; a vertical and horizontal one, centered in their cross-axis.
 Thus creating a simple crossroads at the very center of the environment.
 Robots are spawned repeatedly in two formations.
 One group begins on the left side with instructions to cross to the right, while the other starts at the top, with a mission to reach the bottom.